jyang54/CIS400/README.md

 from nltk.tokenize import word_tokenize<br/>
 from collections import Counter

-4. Lastly, you can do baseline evaluation with baseline.ipynb, install the packages below import pandas as pd<br/>
+4. Lastly, you can do baseline evaluation with baseline.ipynb, install the packages below<br/>
+import pandas as pd<br/>
 import numpy as np<br/>
 import matplotlib<br/>